-I have private tinnitus clients and the start of that relationship is goal setting, where I explain that the only goal of tinnitus work is habituation.
+The start of my relationship with my tinnitus patients is goal setting, where I explain that the only goal of tinnitus work is habituation.
 But what does habituation look like?

 I can imagine that if you are still in the midst of your tinnitus journey, it’s difficult to imagine being happy with it.
 You are perhaps striving for absolute silence, like you used to have.
 Of course we do want that, but with something that can’t be cured, we have only habituation as a feasible endpoint.
 And this is not the same as “just get used to it”.

 I know I’m ‘lucky’ in this regard.
 As a twentysomething, I was already expecting a hearing loss and tinnitus.
 Family genetics dictated it.
 So when the “peep peep“ noises started, all I really thought was:

 Immediate acceptance, you could say.
 From then on the noises became gradually more consistent until after five years they were constant.

 So yes, it’s constant.
 Sometimes I don’t realise it’s there, but if I were to pause (or say Tinnitus, or write a blog post on tinnitus), then I “check in” with it and yes it’s still there.
 Fundamentally though, it’s just the background track to my life, just like when I’m outside and the traffic is audible, when I’m inside and the TV is on but I’m not watching.
 Tinnitus is there, but it’s not something I am thinking about.
 I’m not harbouring any negative thoughts about it, and I certainly don’t check in with it to see if it will get louder, because I know it will if I do!